 says, “I have this against you, that you have left your first love” (Rev

 2-4).
-Maybe we better make sure this doesn’t happen to us.
+We can make sure this doesn’t happen to us.

 (205b) Salvation